pepedocs/srescience/docs/documentation/observability.md

 ---

 # Observability
-> **Formal Definition**: Observability is a strategy that exposes service variable values to enable monitoring of a service.
+> **Formal Definition**: Observability is a strategy that exposes service variable values to enable efficient monitoring of a service.
 <br/>

 It’s therefore an automation strategy with the following end goals.